Providing services for international students, postdoctoral scholars, staff and visitors.

-We provide services to our international students, postdoctoral scholars, staff and visitors, including information regarding eligibility for immigration sponsorship by SBP, pre-arrival information to assist with adjusting to life in the U.S. as well as up-to-date information on how to maintain immigration status while at SBP.
+We provide services including information regarding eligibility for immigration sponsorship by Sanford Burnham Prebys, pre-arrival information to assist with adjusting to life in the U.S. as well as up-to-date information on how to maintain immigration status while at the Institute.
 Our office also advises the Institute’s faculty and staff on the appropriate visa status for researchers they wish to sponsor.

 During the visa orientation, an International Services Staff member will validate the international scholar/visitor’s arrival, review their immigration documents and important information about maintaining immigration status while in the U.S. We will also provide information about applying for a Social Security Number and Driver’s License if needed.

 All international scholars/visitors should bring the following documents with them to their visa orientation:

 - A valid Passport

 - Form DS-2019 (for J-1 Scholar)

 - Form I-797, Approval Notice (if applicable)